-Mr. Gregson is a qualified mining engineer with 30 years of experience in the resources sector.
+Mr. Gregson is a qualified mining engineer with over 30 years of experience in the resources sector.
 His most recent role was as portfolio manager at J.P.
 Morgan Asset Management Global Equities Team based in London where he was responsible for global natural resources mandates.
 He held prior investment management roles at CQS Asset Management as a Senior Portfolio Manager focused on natural resources and at Credit Suisse Asset Management as Head of Emerging Markets and related sector funds.
-Mr. Gregson has an Honours Degree in Mining Engineering from Nottingham University and began his career in 1984 with Anglo American in South Africa.
+Mr. Gregson has a BSc (Hons) Mining Engineering from Nottingham University.
+He became an associate of the Institute of Investment Management and Research of London in 1994.
+He holds a Diploma in Business Management from Damelin College, Johannesburg (1988) and a Mine Managers Certificate of Competency, South Africa (1985).